 "No, I scorn you because you bully my best friend and you are prejudiced towards people I like.
 Those are the only reasons.
 I take back what I said about you being on the Death Eater side, that's not really the point I was trying to make..."
 Harry trailed off, unsure of what to say next.
-There was an awkward silence as they glanced at each other and looked away, rather shocked at everything that had been said and the strange understanding which had formed.
-Pansy glanced up and down the empty hallway, biting her lip, worry etched into her face.
+There was an awkward silence as they glanced at each other and looked away, shocked at everything that had been said and the strange understanding which had formed.
+Pansy glanced up at the castle, biting her lip, worry etched into her face.

 "I didn't come up with all this stuff.
 I don't really know what to believe.
-But I don't have much choice, if I didn't hate mudbloods or at least say I did, my parents would disown me, no Slytherin would talk to me, I'd have nothing.
-Every other house hates me and hates Slytherin, I can't just 'change', or whatever... and besides, some Slytherins really are good people.
+But I don't have much choice, if I didn't hate mudbloods or at least say that I did, my parents would disown me, no Slytherin would talk to me, I'd have nothing.
+Every other house hates me and hates Slytherin, I can't just change, or whatever... and besides, some Slytherins really are good people.
 Draco is a good person.
-My parents are good people - they might have beliefs that I sometimes question, but I love them because they're family, they're blood, and I do what they say because that's how it is.
+My parents are good people.
+They might have beliefs that I sometimes question, but I love them because they're family, they're blood, and I do what they say because that's how it is.
 If the Death Eaters ever came back, my parents would support them, because if they didn't they'd be considered traitors.
-You're right, I probably would be 'on the Death Eater side', because they'd kill my parents if I didn't support them, and I don't know anything else.
-I can't trust anyone outside of Slytherin, who would accept me?
-Don't you see?"
-Pansy said, becoming breathless and confused the more she spoke.
+You're right, I probably would be 'on the Death Eater side', because they'd kill my parents if I didn't support them.
+I can't trust anyone outside of Slytherin, who would accept me?"
+Pansy said.
+She seemed to really want to get everything off of her chest, and the more she spoke, the more on edge she became.
 Harry stood there in stunned silence, staring at her as though she were a different person.
 Where on earth had all of that come from?

 "I don't know.
 I shouldn't have said all this.
-D-don't tell anyone I said any of this, I-I actually really shouldn't have said anything-" she continued sounding panic-stricken as she hurried past him to walk away.
-Harry stared at her as she walked away, utterly confused at her reaction to her own openness, before springing into action and following her.
+D-don't tell anyone I said any of this, I-I really shouldn't have said anything," she continued, sounding panic-stricken as she hurried past him to walk away.
+Harry stared at her as she walked away, utterly confused at her reaction to her own honesty, before springing into action and following her.

 "That actually made some sense, why are you acting like it's a bad thing?"
 Harry asked from a few feet behind her.
-She didn't respond and just kept walking as fast as she could towards their common room.
+She didn't respond and just kept walking as fast as she could towards the castle.

 When the Teaching Trainee meeting finished, Hermione made her way towards the Eighth Year dormitory from the staff room alone.
 Neville and Professor Sprout had gone down to the Greenhouses, and Draco went with Snape to the Potions classroom.
 Hermione assumed it was because they were practical subjects, and both Professors probably had their notes and equipment in the classrooms.
 Professor McGonagall had everything she needed in the staff room already, and so that's where she told Hermione all the necessary information.
 It was quite simple really: for the first two months of the year, Hermione was to study first, second and third year Transfiguration content and sit in on one of Professor McGonagall's classes at least once a week.
 At the end of the two month period she would undergo an exam based on first, second and third year content, and additionally be marked by Professor McGonagall and a Ministry worker on her ability to teach first, second and third year Transfiguration in a practical classroom setting.

 "And after all that which I'm sure you'll do just fine in, you'll be qualified to teach first, second and third years for the rest of the year.
-At that point you will share classes with me, and if you wish you can take over all the first to third year classes.
-However you only need a total of thirty hours teaching experience to fulfill the program's requirements, and after that I would advise that you focus on studying for your NEWTs instead," Professor McGonagall finished, smiling slightly at Hermione's ecstatic excitement.
+At that point you will share classes with me, and if you wish, you can take over all of the first to third year classes.
+However, you only need a total of thirty hours of teaching experience to fulfil the program's requirements, and after that I would advise that you focus on studying for your NEWTs instead," Professor McGonagall finished, smiling at Hermione's excitement.

 "And what about fourth to seventh years?" asked Hermione quickly.

-"Oh, that's right - during the summer holidays there will be a second examination, which will test you on fourth to seventh year Transfiguration content.
+"During the summer holidays there will be a second examination, which will test you on fourth to seventh year Transfiguration content.
 Then in the first week of school next year, you will again be marked by myself and a Ministry worker on your ability to teach senior classes.
-If you pass all that, you'll be teaching all of my classes while I focus on Headmistress duties.
+If you pass all of that, you'll be teaching all of my classes while I focus on Headmistress duties.
 You won't be a fully qualified Transfiguration Professor until you have 400 hours of teaching experience, which you'll get throughout the year from teaching full time."